-Sheffield's Kynar 500 or Hylar 5000 resin paint systems are similar in molecular structure to Teflon®, a product most of us are familiar with through use in our households.
-The molecules on the surface of the coating are so tightly bound together that they don't want to react with anything.
-Their slick surface helps make them resistant to many elements found in the environment such as air pollution, acid rain and general airborne dirt.
+Sheffield's Kynar 500 or Hylar 5000 resin paint systems are similar in molecular structure to Teflon®, a product most of us are familiar with through household use.
+The molecules on the surface of the coating are so tightly bound together they resist reacting with anything.
+The slick surface helps make them resistant to many elements found in the environment such as air pollution, acid rain, and general airborne dirt.

-Although Sheffield's factory applied finishes are extremely durable, a periodic cleaning to remove buildups of resins and other residue is a good idea to extend coating life.
+Although Sheffield's factory applied finishes are extremely durable, periodic cleaning to remove buildup of resins, and other residue is a suggested to extend coating life.
 A variety of methods for removal of surface deposits are available.
-Simple washing with plain water using hoses or pressure spray equipment is usually adequate.
+Washing with plain water using hoses or light pressure spray equipment is usually adequate.
 When surfaces are dulled with heavy deposits of dirt or other contaminants, stronger methods may be needed.

-Two precautions: (1) do not use wire brushes, abrasives or similar cleaning tools which will mechanically abrade the coatings surface and (2) certain cleaning agents listed below should be tested in an inconspicuous area before use on a large scale.
+Two precautions: (1) do not use wire brushes, abrasives or similar cleaning tools which will mechanically abrade the coatings surface and (2) certain cleaning agents listed below should be tested in an inconspicuous area before use.